 There are around 950 long term empty homes in the Warwick District area.
-The Private Sector Housing team work to bring these homes back into use.
+The Private Sector Housing team work with owners to bring these homes back into use.
 We recognise that empty homes are an important resource which can be used to meet the local housing need.
+The Private Sector Housing Team contacts owners to complete a survey of long term empty homes in our district, annually, to provide information on the reasons why homes are empty and to advise them that the Council monitors progress towards re-use.
+The council can offer advice and support to empty property owners on renovation work, planning and building regulations, property standards, claiming reduced levels of VAT for renovations, selling, letting and leasing.

 Please note that due to data protection regulations we are unable to provide lists of empty homes to the public.